EngineerBetter/introspection/stories.md

 * Bad: As a visitor I want to be able to see the home page
 * Bad: As a visitor I should be able to see the home page

-If there's only one person in your backlog, you can omit the "As a someone" too.
+If there's only one persona in your backlog, you can omit the "As a someone" too.

 ## Does this story have too many deliverables?